Outreach and Public Engagement

 Space enthusiasts from 5th to 9th grade already have a huge knowledge about their area of interest.
 At the Galaxy-Club, they are introduced to opportunities such a citizen science projects and data archives to start their own explorations.
 They learn how to use a telescope and start collecting their own data.
 They meet peers with similar interests as well as scientists and engineers who work in their fields of interests, for example during a lab visit.

-ADULTS- ( from 16 yrs on)
+ADULTS- ( from 16 yers on)

 This club is dedicated to both who have always been fascinated by the Universe and those who are just discovering the vastness of it, and like to do it together with other enthusiasts and proven experts.
 It offers a program featuring the latest space activities in Switzerland such as the search for live beyond our planet, space debris or the James Webb Telescope.
 There is scope for discussing the societal and philosophical implication of human activities in space.
 Those who wish to take it a step further have the opportunity to participate in citizen science.

-Fantasy Basel- pop culture meets space!
+Fantasy Basel - Pop culture meets space!

+For several years now, SXS has been proudly present at Fantasy Basel, bringing space exploration closer to thousands of curious visitors.
 Once again, this unique pop‑culture festival is the perfect opportunity for all space enthusiasts to discover the richness of the Swiss space ecosystem and meet the many players shaping it.
 The space level of the Fantasy Basel is organized by the Swiss Space Museum with SXS, NCCR PlanetS, and SKACH.

 Below, you can find a glimpse of our past editions and the vibrant activities we shared with the community.

-Air and Space days- Transport Museum Lucerne
+Air & Space Days- Transport Museum Lucerne

 Astroedu.ch- handson activities for education to share